Ttanasart-pt/Pixel-Composer/notes/note_sprite_stack/note_sprite_stack.txt

 <img node_sprite_stack>

+## Properties

+[proptable]
+Surface
+Output dimension type|Method for getting output dimension.
+Array Process|When inputing array of surfaces.
+Whether to create multiple outputs for each surface or combine all surface into one stack.
+Stack
+Stack Amount|Amount of layers.
+Stack Shift|Shifting per layer.
+Move Base|Shift the origin to the last stack layer and invert per-layer shifting.
+Position|Origin position.
+Rotation|Rotate surface before stacking.
+Render
+Stack Blend|Multiply stack by color.
+Highlight|Apply different color to the layer before the last to create highlight effect.
+Highlight Color|Color of the highlight layer.
+Highlight Alpha|Opacity of the highlight layer.
+[/proptable]

 ## Stacking Positions

 When stacking, each copy will be shifted by the amount set by the <junc Stack shift> properties.